eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

 discovery
 ---------

-Launches a *server* for :ref:`Discovery Server <discovery_server>`.
+This command launches a *server* for :ref:`Discovery Server <discovery_server>`.
 This *server* will manage the discovery phases of the *clients* which are connected to it.
 *Clients* must know how to reach the *server*, which is accomplished by specifying an IP address, the *servers* GUID prefix, and a transport protocol like UDP or TCP.
 *Servers* do not need any prior knowledge of their *clients*, but require a GUID prefix, and the listening IP address where they may be reached.
-For more information on how to configure the discovery mechanism in *Fast DDS*, please refer to :ref:`discovery`.
+For more information on the different *Fast DDS* discovery mechanisms and how to configure them, please refer to :ref:`discovery`.

 .. _cli_discovery_run: